Cognizant: Corporate social responsibility

 Cognizant's philanthropic and corporate social responsibility (CSR) initiatives are conducted through the Cognizant employees for the financial and administrative support of the Cognizant Foundation.
 Registered in March 2005 as a "Charitable Company" under the Indian Companies Act, the Cognizant Foundation aims to help "unprivileged members of society gain access to quality education and healthcare by providing financial and technical support; designing and implementing educational and healthcare improvement programs; and partnering with Non-Government Organizations (NGOs), educational institutions, healthcare institutions, government agencies and corporations".

 Cognizant has a grassroots corporate social responsibility project called Outreach, through which the volunteer employees lend their expertise for devising skill-building and workforce programs to improve the operations of NGOs.

-Awards

-In 2015, the Fortune named it as the world's fourth most admired IT services company.
-In 2017, Cognizant was named in Fortunes Future 50 list.

 Sponsorships

-Over the year 2021, Cognizant signed multiple sponsorship agreements with sports, sailing and racing teams.

 In January 2021, the newly rebranded Aston Martin Formula One team announced Cognizant as their title sponsor for the 2021 Formula One World Championship and beyond.
 In February 2021, Cognizant signed a sponsorship deal with the PGA TOUR and LPGA Tour to become a Global Partner of the Presidents Cup and a title partner of the LPGA Tour’s Founders Cup.

-Later in the year, in April, Cognizant signed an agreement to be SailGP's digital transformation partner.
-In June the same year, Cognizant became the Presenting Partner of THE JOHN SHIPPEN Shoot-Out Inaugural Golf Event.
+Later in the same year, in April, Cognizant signed an agreement to be SailGP's digital transformation partner.
+In June, Cognizant also became the Presenting Partner of THE JOHN SHIPPEN Shoot-Out Inaugural Golf Event.

+As of 2024, Cognizant is also the title sponsor of Major League Cricket.